BabelfishNL/PeglingJS/README.md

 In this manner, PEG rules with appropriate functions, in PeglingJS, transform parse-trees on the fly to other data or actions.

 File `test1.js` in this distribution contains the specification of PEG's which, when parsed by PeglingJS, will result in the same rules that PeglingJS uses to parse PEG's.
-By inference, applied to any PEG, those rules produce a parser for that language.
+By inference, applied to any PEG, those rules produce a parser/compiler for that language.

 ## 3. Files